yyang-pplus/yyang-pplus.github.io/_posts/2018-05-11-the-second-system-effect-challenged.md

   - "the-second-system-effect"
 ---

 The second-system effect is a well-known buzz word in the world of software engineering.
 As many years after it was first described by Frederick Brooks in his classic [The Mythical Man-Month](#the-reference), people are still talking about it.
-As we can see from my previous posts, the definition of the second-system effect is rather stricter than people think.
+As you can see from my previous posts, the definition of the second-system effect is rather stricter than people think.
 Then one question raises naturally.
 Is it even practical to identify this effect from real world software projects?
 Even further, is it a real thing?

 Let's find out.
 Shall we?